 I have been part of a mastermind group, and have run mastermind groups, since 1994.
 They have profoundly shaped my life and my business, and I'm a successful in business and life because of my participation in mastermind groups.

 Mastermind groups offer a combination of brainstorming, education, peer accountability and support in a group setting to sharpen your business and personal skills.
 A mastermind group helps you and your mastermind group members achieve success.

-Participants challenge each other to set important goals, and more importantly, to accomplish them.
-The group requires commitment, confidentiality, willingness to be creative and brainstorm ideas/solutions, and support each other with total honesty, respect and compassion.
+Participants challenge each other to set powerful goals, and more importantly, to accomplish them.
+The group requires commitment, confidentiality, willingness to both give and receive advice and ideas, and support each other with total honesty, respect and compassion.
 Mastermind group members act as catalysts for growth, devil’s advocates and supportive colleagues.
 This is the essence and value of mastermind groups.